The Courtship of Stewie's Father: Plot

 Meanwhile, after playing baseball in the street, Chris accidentally smashes his neighbor Herbert's window.
 In an attempt to repay his debt to Herbert, Chris agrees to help the elderly man in his household chores, much to Herbert's delight.
 Herbert takes Chris to dinner at a fine restaurant, where a photographer takes their photograph.
 Herbert then sings "Somewhere That's Green", envisioning a family life with Chris, but he falls asleep at the table after the song ends.
-In the coda, Herbert and his dog, Jesse, mope around the house until the ESPN Little League World Series comes on, perking up Herbert's spirits.
+Later at home, Herbert and his dog, Jesse, mope around the house until the ESPN Little League World Series comes on, perking up Herbert's spirits.